 Information Protection is an essential aspect of Microsoft 365 Business Premium.
 They help you keep your data safe and secure and reduce the risk of data leakage.

-One of those features is Data Loss Prevention (DLP) for Exchange, SharePoint and OneDrive for Business.
+One of those features is Data Loss Prevention (Now part of Microsoft Purview) for Exchange, SharePoint and OneDrive for Business.
 Data Loss Prevention is a feature that can help prevent confidential data from being lost or exposed.
 It works by scanning the content of emails and documents to determine whether they contain sensitive information and then blocking them if they do.

 The goal is to protect your business from accidental disclosure of personal and financial information; this includes things like credit card numbers or social security numbers and emails containing personal information about your employees, such as their salaries and medical records.